1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 "Throughput measures what was shipped, not what survived.
 The 861% is the asterisk on every output number in this report."

-These are operational numbers.
-They become financial numbers when you put them through a planning model.
+These operational numbers become financial numbers when you put them through a planning model.
 Two months ago, DORA published one.
 Faros stress-tested it.

 When You Plug Real Numbers Into DORA's Calculator

 In April 2026, DORA released an interactive ROI of AI calculator alongside their report.
 Default scenario for a 500-person organisation: +$3.28M first-year benefit, +39.2% ROI, 0.7-year payback.
-It is the kind of number that closes a board slide cleanly.
+The kind of number that closes a board slide cleanly.

 DORA themselves call the calculator a "conversation starter."
-Faros made the conversation honest.
-They plugged in their telemetry — deployments down, features up, change-failure rate climbing from 5% to 15%, J-curve duration extended from DORA's optimistic 3 months to a telemetry-realistic 12.
+Faros made the conversation honest, plugging in their telemetry — deployments down, features up, change-failure rate climbing from 5% to 15%, J-curve duration extended from DORA's optimistic 3 months to a telemetry-realistic 12.
 The combined scenario:

 | Scenario | First-year benefit | ROI | Payback |